emtneutrino/races/README.md

 After the first racer finishes, there will be a DNF timeout for other racers.
 They must finish within the timeout, otherwise they DNF.

-As racers finish, their finishing time and best lap time will be broadcast to players who joined the race.
+As racers finish, their finishing time, best lap time and vehicle name will be broadcast to players who joined the race.
 If a racer DNF's, this will also be broadcast.

 After all racers finish, the race results will be broadcast to players who joined the race.